felixchenfy/Realtime-Action-Recognition/README.md

 Besides, my simple tracking algorithm only works for a few number of people (maybe 5).

-So I guess you can only use this project for course demo, but not for any useful applications ...
+Due to the not-so-good performance of action recognition, I guess you can only use this project for course demo, but not for any commercial applications ...
 T.T